MalachiteMiller/skynamo-python-sdk/README.md

 - Saving raw or processed (e.g with filters or by combining different data types) skynamo data in csv files, which can be usefull for reporting.
 - Sending emails using your gmail account.

+## Performance
+- Requests to Skynamo's API is made in parallel to speed up responses
+- Pulled data from Skynamo is cached with only the changes being pulled, to ensure the request limit of your access token is not hit

 ## Requirements
 - Python 3.6 or higher installed on your machine
 - pip installed on your machine